 The purpose of activating prior to a training session is to get the muscles firing and recruiting as many muscle fibers as possible, so that when you go to perform the main exercises of your workout (e.g. squats) you’re going to recruit more of your glute muscles rather than your quads or lower back.

 Which is what we want, because if you’re recruiting your glutes more, you will strengthen and tone them far more efficiently.
 Less time spent training for a far better booty lift, it’s a win win I say.

-You can do some simple things like Glute bridges (also known as hip extensions).
+You can do some simple things like Glute brides (also known as hip extensions).
 Especially if you don't have any equipment handy.
-But if you want a powerful glute activation drill. grab yourself a Theraband.
+But if you want a powerful glute activation drill. grab yourself a theraband.
 Place it around both your legs, just under your knees.

 Whilst down in a squat, side step your way across for 5 - 10min doing little steps with your feet.